 - Lab tests may be performed while you use alemtuzumab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Alemtuzumab may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using alemtuzumab while you are pregnant.
-It is not known if alemtuzumab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are using alemtuzumab.

 Possible side effects of alemtuzumab: